DigitalWoven/utstamp-cli/README.md

 ### Testing instructions:

-generate.py:
+#### generate.py:
-Generates a random file structure for demo purposes.
+Generates a random file structure for testing purposes.
 You can change parameters within the file to change generation behavior.
-Run with `python generate.py`
+Run with `python generate.py`.